 Top of the Lake

-This BBC Two police procedural stars Elisabeth Moss as Robin Griffin, an Australian detective who returns to her hometown of Laketop, New Zealand to investigate the pregnancy and disappearance of a twelve-year-old girl named Tui.
+This BBC Two police procedural stars Elisabeth Moss as Robin Griffin, an Australian detective who returns to her hometown of Laketop, New Zealand to investigate the pregnancy and disappearance of a 12-year-old girl named Tui.
 Despite its idyllic appearance, Laketop is full of ugly secrets, and Robin soon realizes that this trip home may prove to be her undoing.

 Top of the Lake's depiction of abuse against women and children can make the show difficult to watch at times, but Moss’ stunning performance is not to be missed.

 Based on the beloved novels by Colin Dexter, Inspector Morse ran from 1987-2000 and stars Kevin Whately as Detective Sergeant Robbie Lewis and John Thaw in the title role of Morse, a senior officer at the Thames Valley Police Force in Oxford.

 Morse is an opera-listening, finer-things-loving, cantankerous bachelor with a dark past.
 With the help of his working class partner Sergeant Robbie Lewis—later the focus of the spinoff show Inspector Lewis—Morse solves 33 episodes’ worth of mysteries.
 The series is full of gripping cases as well as surprisingly thoughtful commentary on aging and British class differences.